E-Geraet/RAM_Monitoring_Lavalampe/README.md

 - **Ctrl + Up Arrow**: Scale window up
 - **Ctrl + Down Arrow**: Scale window down
 - **Esc**: Exit application

+## Known Issues

+**Shadow rendering bug**: There is currently a visual bug where the shadow in the bottom-left corner of the lava lamp is missing or not rendering correctly.
+I discovered this issue but haven't been able to fix it yet.
+If anyone has a solution or suggestions, contributions would be greatly appreciated!

+##  Future Plans

+The following features are planned for future releases:
+- **CPU usage visualization** - Monitor processor load
+- **GPU usage visualization** - Track graphics card activity
+- **VRAM monitoring** - Display video memory usage
+- **Multi-monitor support** - Show different metrics on multiple widgets
+- **Customizable thresholds** - User-defined color change points

 ##  Requirements